 Do you feel guilty whenever you take a break from work?
 Do you feel like you’re wasting time whenever you’re not working?
 Well, research shows that working long hours won’t make you any more productive.
+So, go on, do not be afraid to make use of your paid time off (PTO).
+Taking a break might just help you to work more effectively.
+With this in mind, let us discover the benefits of using time away from the workplace productively.

 Taking a Break During the Week